This information explains how to maintain sexual health and intimacy during cancer treatment.

 - Speak with your doctor or nurse if:

 - You you are a female patient and you have vaginal dryness or tightness that makes sexual activity painful.
 Simple solutions are available to help.
-You can also be referred to the MSKCC Female Sexual Medicine & Women's Health Program (see contact information below).
+You can also be referred to our Female Sexual Medicine & Women's Health Program (see contact information below).

 Female Sexual Medicine & Women's Health Program

-Get more support and information about issues of vaginal health and/or intimacy after cancer treatment.
+Get more support and information about issues of vaginal health and intimacy after cancer treatment.

 Male Sexual & Reproductive Medicine Program